globocom/loopback-jsonschema/README.md

 Once a Item Schema has been defined all instances created or updated will be validated according the schema.
 In case of validation error loopback-jsonschema will return an error message following loopback error message format.

+This module provides Draft-4 and Draft-3 validation.
+Instances of a Draft-4 schema follow validation code and messages of [tv4](https://github.com/geraintluff/tv4) and instances of Draft-3 schema try to have codes and messages compliant with Draft-4.

 ## Sample App

 An example running LoopBack with this module: https://github.com/globocom/loopback-jsonschema-example